z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math48/MATH48_README.txt

 Contains the c compiler interface that calls into the assembly language implementation in the c_standard directory.
 Float conversion between the math48 format and the format expected by the compilers is done here.

+* lm

+Glue that connects the compilers to the math48 library.
+These functions make up the math library that is linked against on the compile line (as in "-lm").

 ===============================================================

 Thanks to Thorleif Bundgaard (see "MATH48_MANUAL.txt") for preserving this math package on the internet and for translating the documentation to make it so easy to use.

-And of course thank you to Anders Hejlsberg for writing the package in the first place.
+Thanks to Anders Hejlsberg for writing the package in the first place.
 The idea of using BCDEHL and BCDEHL' as floating point accumulators was a good one.
 Who knew your work would find application 35 years later?

-We hope to contact Anders to get his permission to use this math package in z88dk.
+We hope to contact Anders to gain his permission to use this math package in z88dk.

--- aralbrec May 2015